imincik/resume/markdown/resume.md

 ----

+### System administrator at MILAB sro.

+Period: September 2023 - now

+Management of networking infrastructure, server and desktop machines in MILAB medical offices.
+\
+\

 ### Self employed DevOps Engineer

 Period: September 2022 - now

 Development of networking, server and desktop infrastructure using Nix and NixOS.
-Started Nix Geospatial team, Geonix project and participated in Summer of Nix program.
+Started Nix Geospatial team, Geospatial NIX project and participated in Summer of Nix program.
 \

 **Summer of Nix**